chocolatesoup/OBMD-LAMMPS-extension/README.UserGuide.md

 This document serves as a guide for users and developers working with the `obmd` extension in LAMMPS.
 Therefore, **general knowledge about LAMMPS and molecular dynamics simulations is assumed**.
 Additionally, basic familiarity with compiling and running C++ code is expected.

+This repository contains the full LAMMPS source code with the OBMD fix.
+Besides the additional files in `src/OBMD` fix directory, the `molecule.{cpp,h}` files in `src/` folder were also modified.
+A patch file (`molecule.patch`) with differences with the original LAMMPS files is provided (you do not need to apply the patch, the changes are already present).

 To perform open-boundary molecular dynamics (OBMD) simulations using the `obmd` extension, we provide a **Python script** named `input.py`, which generates `in.simulation` input script for LAMMPS.
 LAMMPS is then started with this input as a parameter, for example,

 ```bash